-(4 credit, 3 lecture, 2 lab) [Minimum reading score of 39 on ASSET or 75 on COMPASS or DVED152 or DVED153; minimum writing score of 35 on ASSET or 38 on COMPASS or DVED171; minimum math score of 39 on ASSET Numerical Skills or 36 on COMPASS Pre-algebra or DVED163 or MATH075]

-This course is a survey of the Fungi and Plant Kingdoms and their natural communities.
-Plant structure, classification, and function will be studied through class and outdoor lab experiences, both on and off campus.
-Students will build a representative botanical collection from local flora, with emphasis on the Angiosperms (flowering plants).
-Students will observe and record the phenology (seasonal rhythm) of selected deciduous plants.
-Students will contribute to the scientific body of botanical knowledge through maintenance of the existing MCC Herbarium, and through the inventory and preservation of specimens found in an assigned Montcalm County public site.
+(4 credit, 3 lecture, 2 lab) [Minimum reading score of 82 on COMPASS or DVED152 or DVED153; minimum writing score of 71 on COMPASS or DVED171; minimum math score of 36 on COM-PASS Pre-algebra or DVED163 or MATH075] This course is a survey of the Fungi and Plant Kingdoms and their natural communities.
+Plant structure, classification and function are studied through class and outdoor lab experiences, both on and off campus.
+Students build a representative botanical collection from local flora, with emphasis on the Angiosperms (flowering plants).
+Students observe and record the phenology (seasonal rhythm) of selected deciduous plants.
+Students contribute to the scientific body of botanical knowledge through maintenance of the existing MCC Herbarium and through the inventory and preservation of specimens found in an assigned Montcalm County public site.
 Students must be comfortable with all-weather outdoor physical activity and wear appropriate clothing for such.